facebookarchive/hack-hhvm-docs/README.md

 If successful, this will update the `__docs/phpdoc/doc-base/.manual.xml` file that is basically all of the `.xml` files squashed together.
 This file will be used to render the `.php` files that will actually serve the site.

-If unsuccesful, you will see errors.
+If unsuccessful, you will see errors.
 You can run `php configure.php --enable-xml-details` for more detailed XML information.

 # To render into PHP files

 After validation, it is now time to render the docs to be served.
+Note that even if you have not made any changes to the documents, you must run the validation step above to generate the `.manual.xml` file.

 In `__docs/phd`: